sievericcardo/greenhouse_dt_project/README.md

 ### **Run Project**

 #### **Run Data Collectors**
-For the reference on how to setup and run the data collectors refer to the [greenhouse-data-collector repository](https://github.com/N-essuno/greenhouse-data-collector)
+For the reference on how to set up and run the data collectors refer to the [greenhouse-data-collector repository](https://github.com/N-essuno/greenhouse-data-collector)

 #### **Run Host Computer**